Got side hustle potential? How to turn a hobby into a business

 If you haven’t already, now’s the time to formalize the system you use for keeping track of your income and expenses.

-It'll help you maintain accurate records, which you'll need when you file your taxes.
+It’ll help you maintain accurate records, which you’ll need when you file taxes and make tax deductions.
 Plus, having detailed financial records makes it easier to manage cash flow.

-Without adequate insurance coverage your business can suffer a financial setback before it even gets off the ground.
-At NEXT, we create customized small business insurance packages for more than 1,100 types of companies, so you get the coverage you need.
+Without adequate insurance coverage, your business can suffer a financial setback before it even gets off the ground.
+At NEXT, we create customized small business insurance packages for more than 1,300 types of professions, so you get the coverage you need.

 If you need help, our licensed, U.S.-based insurance professionals are standing by.